Resilience in Amazon S3 - Amazon Simple Storage Service

 Resilience in Amazon S3

 The Amazon global infrastructure is built around Regions and Availability Zones.
 Amazon Web Services Regions provide multiple, physically separated and isolated Availability Zones that are connected with low latency, high throughput, and highly redundant networking.
 These Availability Zones offer you an effective way to design and operate applications and databases.
 They are more highly available, fault tolerant, and scalable than traditional single data center infrastructures or multi-data center infrastructures.
-If you specifically need to replicate your data over greater geographic distances, you can use Replicating objects, which enables automatic, asynchronous copying of objects across buckets in different Amazon Web Services Regions.
+If you specifically need to replicate your data over greater geographic distances, you can use Replicating objects within and across Regions, which enables automatic, asynchronous copying of objects across buckets in different Amazon Web Services Regions.

 Each Amazon Web Services Region has multiple Availability Zones.
 You can deploy your applications across multiple Availability Zones in the same Region for fault tolerance and low latency.
 Availability Zones are connected to each other with fast, private fiber-optic networking, enabling you to easily architect applications that automatically fail over between Availability Zones without interruption.